saulpierotti/markdown_notebook/LB1.md

 	* Resolution range from $<1\AA$ to $>4.6\AA$, with a peak around $2\AA$
 		* Distribution not normal with a long right tail
 	* 1702 source organinsms
+* In protein structure we do not have signal peptides because they are cleaved post-translationally
+* For every PDB entry, there is a validation report with all the statistics
+	* This is summarized by percentile ranks on the PDB webpage
+* Atom coordinates have 5 digits, xx.xxx
+	* The significance of the digits depends on the resolution of the structure
+* mmCIF is a different file format that is used for representing protein structures

 # PDBsum
 * It is a pictorial database that provides an at-a-glance overview of the contents of each 3D structure deposited in the Protein Data Bank